planetarium/libplanet-seed/README.md

  - `-V`, `--app-protocol-version`: An app protocol version token.
  - `-k`, `--private-key`: Private key used for node identifying and message signing.
  - `-I`, `--ice-server`: URL to ICE server (TURN/STUN) to work around NAT.
+ - `--peers`: A list of peers that must exist in the peer table.
+The format of each peer is a comma-separated triple of a peer's hexadecimal public key, host, and port number.
+If omitted, peer checking is automatically disabled.

 ## Docker Build